 At St Martins School we also study 'arts' for all.
 We passionately believe that creativity and adaptability are two keys characteristics that employers of the future will be looking for.
-Our Arts courses develop our student's confidence and resilience and enable students to shine in a variety of disciplines including art, dance, music, acting and creative imedia.
+Our Arts courses develop our student's confidence and resilience and enable students to shine in a variety of disciplines including art, dance, music, and acting.
 Students will choose an Arts option in year 9 and will continue with this course through year 10 and 11.